Jrh1337/Jrh1337/CMPSC121 Notes.md

-# MODULE 2 Object and variables
+# Module 2 Object and variables

 - The COUT object